Bald Hills railway station

 Bald Hills railway station is located on the North Coast line in Queensland, Australia.
 It serves the Brisbane suburb of Bald Hills.
 On 28 August 2000, a third platform opened as part of the addition of a third track from Northgate.

 Services

-Bald Hills is served by all City network services from Kippa-Ring to Central, many continuing to Springfield Central.
+Bald Hills is served by all Citytrain network services from Kippa-Ring to Central, many continuing to Springfield Central.